 This policy outlines the Occupational Health and Safety requirements in schools for managing volunteers.

-- The requires the department to provide and a working environment that are, so far as is reasonably practicable, is safe and without risk to health, including for school volunteers.
+- The Occupational Health and Safety (OHS) Act 2004 requires the department to provide and a working environment that are, so far as is reasonably practicable, is safe and without risk to health, including for school volunteers.

 - The principal and/or their delegate (as the local management representative must manage OHS risks associated with the tasks carried out by volunteers engaged at the school and ensure that volunteers are provided with relevant OHS induction, training, information and supervision.

 - Under the OHS Act 2004, volunteers while at a school must take reasonable care for their own health and safety and the safety of others who may be affected by their actions or omissions.